East Carolina University: Academics

-The Brody School of Medicine is a professional school at the university.
-It consists of seven graduate majors, plus the Doctor of Medicine, all located on the Health Sciences Campus.
-The first appropriations were approved in 1974, with the first medical students arriving in 1977.
-The medical school is one of five in North Carolina.

 The School of Dental Medicine is a professional school at the university.
 The school graduates one degree, Doctor of Dental Medicine.
 It also has three residencies in Advanced Education in General Dentistry and Dental General Practice.
 The school also offers a specialty program in Pedodontics.
 It was founded on February 24, 2006, at the East Carolina Board of Trustees meeting.
 The dental school was unanimously approved by the UNC System Board of Governors as well.
-The facilities are located on the Health Sciences Campus and will house the first three years of education.
-Dental students will complete their final year at ECU Community Service Learning Centers to be located throughout the state.
-The School of Dental Medicine is one of two dental schools in the state.